 For us, chicken enchiladas are pure comfort food.
 We like to make them for family dinners, when the agenda for the evening is nothing more or less than just being together.
 Because they are so rich, we’ll often serve them with a light, juicy salad: think jicama and watercress, or some other peppery green, in a lime vinaigrette.

 Leftover enchiladas make an amazing breakfast.
 You can pile them high with fried eggs, more enchilada sauce, a dollop of crema, and if you’re feeling fancy, a garnish of cilantro.
 Add a cup of coffee, and you’re already having the best day ever.

-Our tip: if Hatch chiles are out of season, and you don’t have a secret cache of them squirreled away in the freezer, you can use Anaheims or another green chile.
+Our tip: if Hatch chiles are out of season, and you don’t have a secret cache of them squirreled away in the freezer, you can use canned hatch chiles or fresh Anaheims or jalapeños.

 For the sauce:

 ½ tsp cumin seeds